 In the introduction to his 1980 story collection, Shatterday, Harlan talks about the "mortal dreads" we all share.
 That was the title of the introduction, and it is a term he and others often used in describing his work.

-dreads are the ones that drive you to crazy beliefs....I try to tell you that fear is okay if you understand
+ones that drive you to crazy beliefs....I try to tell you that fear is okay if you

 This was not the first of his books to open with an introduction, and it is not necessarily representative of the tone of most of his other non-fiction pieces.
 It is one that gives us a glimpse into the inner workings of Ellison's mind, and it happens to introduce what I feel is his best story collection to date.
 In contrast, the majority of his other essays tend to be exceedingly caustic and pedantic.
 I do not mean to imply they are inferior to his fiction; on the contrary, in most cases they are just as entertaining, informative, and meaningful, but if the reader is not in the proper frame of mind and attuned to Harlan's peculiar take on "the way things are," then they could be a turn-off.

 One must keep in mind that Ellison was suspended from the University of Ohio for what was described as rude antagonism against a creative writing professor who told him he had no talent.
 He has also frequently used a quotation from Jules Renard (1864-1910) - "Writing is an occupation in which you have to keep proving your talent to people who have none."
 His reputation as a film and television writer is one of uncompromising passion, and Gene Roddenberry is hardly the only producer to incur his rath.
 Practically the entire entertainment establishment has been lambasted by Ellison at some point, as he has written film and television criticism for a variety of publications.